-The concept of aA care professional admitted care episode can be a: finished consultant episode (hospital provider), a midwife episode or a nursing episode.
-The previous term finished consultant episode commonly abbreviated to "FCE" is was widely used in the NHS and has been used in previous clinical coding guidance.
+A care professional admitted care An episode2 can be a: consultant episode (hospital provider), a midwife episode or a nursing episode.
+The This term replaces the previous term 'finished consultant episodeepisode' commonly abbreviated to "FCE" which was widely used in the NHS and has been used in previous clinical coding guidance.